-- 1) Review and update the Financial Regulations and Financial Directives and associated guidance, where necessary, to reflect system and organisation changes and embed arrangements to support regular review and updating.
-An refresh of the Financial Regulations being reported to Midlothian Council on 28th June and Financial Directives to Audit Committee on 29th June 2022.
-Review and update the Scheme of Delegation, Standing Orders and Scheme of Administration to reflect the decision-making aspirations of the new Council. - 2) In order to build on the good work commenced following the appointment of the new Chief Procurement Officer, actions to strengthen resource capacity and skills in the procurement function are being progress in order to provide improved support to Service Managers, further strengthen compliance with the Council's procurement strategy and procedures to consistently ensure integrity and compliance with high ethical standards expected by the Council, and improve contract monitoring to demonstrate delivery of value for money. - 3) Following reports to CMT, we have adopted as part of our business as usual work (i) the enhancement of the Performance Management Framework through the full application of appropriate and proportionate self-assessment processes in all Council services as a self-evaluation tool to demonstrate achievement of Best Value and (ii) continue to refine quarterly monitoring reports for both revenue and capital, where appropriate, to support robust scrutiny and maintain transparency of performance against financial plans in line with the new medium term financial strategy once this is approved. - 4) Building on the Route Map through and out of the crisis to continue to ensure that the Strategic Boards, supporting the work of the Business Transformation Board and the cross-party Business Transformation Steering Group secure the required outcomes at the required scale and pace including the development and implementation of the new 5 year Strategic Plan and underpinning medium term financial strategy. - 5) Review and refresh the risk management policy and guidance and develop a consistent approach to quarterly risk review and reporting processes at service/operational level.
+- 1) Review and update the Financial Regulations and Financial Directives and associated guidance have been refreshed and reviewed, where necessary, to reflect system and organisation changes and embed arrangements to support regular review and updating.
+A refresh of the Financial Regulations was reported to Midlothian Council on 28th June 2022 and Financial Directives to Audit Committee on 29th June 2022.
+Reform of the short life officer/member working group to review and update the Scheme of Delegation, Standing Orders and Scheme of Administration to reflect the decision-making aspirations of the new Council with a review to reporting to Council by March 2023. - 2) In order to build on the good work commenced following the appointment of the new Chief Procurement Officer, actions to strengthen resource capacity and skills in the procurement function are being progress in order to provide improved support to Service Managers, further strengthen compliance with the Council's procurement strategy and procedures to consistently ensure integrity and compliance with high ethical standards expected by the Council, and improve contract monitoring to demonstrate delivery of value for money. - 3) Following reports to CMT, we have adopted as part of our business as usual work (i) the enhancement of the Performance Management Framework through the full application of appropriate and proportionate self-assessment processes in all Council services as a self-evaluation tool to demonstrate achievement of Best Value and (ii) continue to refine quarterly monitoring reports for both revenue and capital, where appropriate, to support robust scrutiny and maintain transparency of performance against financial plans in line with the new medium term financial strategy once this is approved. - Building on the Route Map through and out of the crisis to continue to ensure that the Strategic Boards, supporting the work of the Business Transformation Board and the cross-party Business Transformation Steering Group secure the required outcomes at the required scale and pace including the development and implementation of the new 5 year Strategic Plan and underpinning medium term financial strategy. - 5) Review and refresh the risk management policy and guidance and develop a consistent approach to quarterly risk review and reporting processes at service/operational level.